emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

    * - ``-Oz``
      - Like -Os but reduces code size further.
    * - ``-O3``
      - Like -O2 plus additional JS optimizations that can take a significant amount of compilation time and/or are relatively new.
 Note that differs from -O2 only during the bitcode to JS (final link + JS generation) stage, as it is JS-specific, so you can run -Os on your source files for example, and -O3 during JS generation if you want.
-For tips on optimizing your code, see https://github.com/kripken/emscripten/wiki/Optimizing-Code
+For tips on optimizing your code, see :ref:`Optimizing-Code`.
    * - ``-s OPTION=VALUE``
      - JavaScript code generation option passed into the Emscripten compiler.
 For the available options, see **src/settings.js**.
 Note that for options that are lists, you need quotation marks in most shells, for example